niaz151/react-native-img-search/README.md

 ## Installation ##

-1. Clone this repo by running ```https://github.com/niaz151/react-native-img-search.git``` within your terminal
+1. Clone this repo by running ```git clone https://github.com/niaz151/react-native-img-search.git``` within your terminal

 2. Navigate to the project directory and run ```yarn install```